 If you decide to try out a Nectar, I would really appreciate it if you use one of the links on this page, as it helps out my blog and YouTube channel just a bit!

-Nectar has been offering the two free pillows and $125 discount for a while now (I've seen it for at least 2+ months).
+Nectar has been offering the two free pillows and $125 discount for a while now (I've seen it for at least the last several months).
 There is no code needed, it's automatically included at checkout.

 The prices below first list the "raw price," and then the net price after the discount.

 Full: $724 [$599]

 Queen: $824 [$699]

 (Note: Prices were updated as of 01/02/2019.
 Always check prices on the manufacturer's web site as prices can change.)